nick-roberson/fastapi-gen/README.md

 You can import the API into Postman by following the steps in the following link: [Importing a Collection Using OpenAPI](https://learning.postman.com/docs/integrations/available-integrations/working-with-openAPI/)

 The OpenAPI documentation can be found at [http://localhost:8000/docs](http://localhost:8000/docs).
+The raw JSON for the OpenAPI documentation can be found at [http://localhost:8000/openapi.json](http://localhost:8000/openapi.json).

 ### Example Requests